Concerns and complaints

 Review of complaints is fair, impartial and respectful to all parties.

-Complainants are advised of their options to escalate their complaint to a more senior staff person if they are dissatisfied with treatment or outcome.
+If complainants are dissatisfied with the outcome, we advise them of their options to escalate their complaint to a more senior staff member.

 Complainants are provided clear and understandable reasons for decisions relating to complaints.
 Updates are provided to complainants during review processes.